theITEAM/SIRE2.1/readme.md

 The software is compiled using "make".

+MPI is loaded using "module load mpi/openmpi-x86_64"

-The code is run using: "./sire examples/example1.xml 0"
+The code is run using: "mpirun -n 20 ./sire examples/example1.xml 0"

-Here the number 0 sets the seed and can be changed.
+Here -n 20 set the number of cores (and MCMC chains) which are run on and the number 0 sets the random seed (whcih can be changed).